Virtualization and RTOS for Automotive Systems

 The electronic architecture of the vehicle has evolved from being hardware-driven to software-defined due to a new generation of ECUs, high-performance processors and consumer demands for connected and autonomous vehicles.
 Everything from digital cockpits, to ADAS (Advanced Driver Assistance Systems), to autonomous drive controllers are now running on a single System on a Chip (SoC), often driving a need for virtualization to manage systems with multiple OSs with mixed criticality.
 As the amount of software and automation in a car grows, meeting functional safety standards, like ISO 26262, and stringent cybersecurity regulations like WP.29 becomes more challenging - and more critical to success.

-BlackBerry® QNX® software is used in more than 175 million vehicles on the road and automakers and Tier 1s around the world trust BlackBerry QNX to help them build safe, secure and reliable automotive systems.
+BlackBerry® QNX® software is used in more than 195 million vehicles and automakers and Tier 1s around the world trust BlackBerry QNX to help them build safe, secure and reliable automotive systems.
 Our foundation products have been pre-certified to ISO 26262 ASIL D and we offer a broad range of board support packages, professional services, AUTOSAR adaptive support and middleware solutions – from acoustic management, to digital cockpits to ADAS - to accelerate development and help OEMs meet Start of Production (SOP) dates.

 BlackBerry QNX – Trusted Software, Support and Services for the Whole Vehicle